qai222/LLM_organic_synthesis/ord_data/data.md

 The latest json data file is [data_from_pb_no_warning_20230416_dedup.7z](uspto/data_from_pb_no_warning_20230416_dedup.7z)

-The scripts for extraction and deduplication are also included:
+The scripts for extraction and deduplication are also included, to recreate:

 1. download ORD datasets from https://github.com/open-reaction-database/ord-data
 2. use [setup_db.py](uspto/setup_db.py) to set up ORD postgres database, a list of dataset